johanclasson/PowerShell/README.md

 # PowerShell
-PowerShell modules and scripts, among other things for automating my everyday life.
+PowerShell modules and scripts for automation of my everyday life.

 ## Dependent modules
 * [SQLite PowerShell Provider](https://psqlite.codeplex.com/) - So that the persistent store can be used to save for example credentials or command history.